zekenie/web-reducer/meta/Feature Board.md

 - [ ] add test for options requests for write endpoint
 - [ ] more robust console feature
 - [ ] consider tasteful indexes
-- [ ] zero out request count on archive
 - [ ] delete hook
+- [ ] store current state in redis so we avoid any dependency on db on write

 ## In Progress

-- [ ] pool of guest accounts

 ## Done

 **Complete**
+- [x] pool of guest accounts
+- [x] zero out request count on archive
 - [x] [make sockets more durable](https://medium.com/voodoo-engineering/websockets-on-production-with-node-js-bdc82d07bb9f)
 - [x] reset state, clear requests
 - [x] get to legal from unauthenticated state